seyerjo/fa2trakt/README.md

 - **Chrome Extension API:** For extension functionality, permissions, and tab handling.
 - **Chrome Extension i18n API:** For managing internationalization of texts.

-For a more detailed justification of the choice of these technologies, you can consult [tech-stack.md](docs/05_tech-stack.md).
+For a more detailed justification of the choice of these technologies, you can consult [Tech Stack](docs/05_tech-stack.md).

 ## Contributing 👋